HPI-Information-Systems/Sawfish/Instructions/Instructions.md

 First, clone the repository on your machine by running:
 `git clone https://github.com/HPI-Information-Systems/Sawfish.git`

+The repository uses Git LFS for the datasets.
+Therefore, ensure that you have installed Git LFS.
+You can download it [here](https://git-lfs.com/).

+You can ensure, that the LFS file has been downloaded, by checking if `datasets/SawfishDatasets.zip` exists.
+You do not need to extract the ZIP file, this will be handled automatically later.

 ## 2. Repository Overview

 The structure of the repository is the following:

 - The `src/` contains the source code of the Sawfish algorithm, including the algorithm itself (`sawfish/main/java/de/metanome/algorithms/sawfish`) and the tests (`sawfish/test/java/de/metanome/algorithms/mock`)
-- The `docker-compose.yml` contains a list of the docker images that are used to run execute and test the Sawfish algorithm in different ways.
+- The `docker-compose.yml` contains a list of the docker images that are used to execute and test the Sawfish algorithm in different ways.
+- The `datasets/` folder includes the four datasets used to reproduce the results in the paper
-- The `data_generation/` folder includes all scripts to generate the input data for the testing
+- The `plot_generation/` folder includes all scripts to generate the plots output data
-- The `plot_and_paper_generation/` folder includes all scripts to generate the plots and the resulting paper from the output data
+- The `paper_generation/` folder includes all scripts to generate the final paper based on the results and generated plots.
+The paper is then created in `final_paper/`

 ## 3. Execution